icgc-dcc/dcc-docs/docs/pcawg/data.md

 score-client --profile collab download --manifest manifest.collaboratory.1525977569066.tsv --output-dir .
 ```

-**NOTE:** when downloading PCAWG data from Collaboratory or AWS, the download
+**NOTE:** Downloading data objects hosted in Collaboratory is no longer required to be performed in a Collaboratory compute instance.
+When downloading PCAWG data from AWS, the download
 client must run in the same environment as the object storage system.
-That means to
-download from Collaboratory, the Score Client **must** run on a virtual
-machine (VM) that you launched within the Collaboratory cloud platform; to download from
-AWS (N. Virginia), the Score Client **must** run on an AWS VM in the _N.
-Virginia_
+That means to download from AWS (N. Virginia), the Score Client **must** run on an AWS VM in the _N.
+Virginia_ availability zone.
-availability zone.

 #### Download from EGA